Lost Your Job? You May Be Entitled To Unemployment Benefits.

 If you lost your job through no fault of your own, you may be entitled to unemployment benefits.
 Additionally, if you voluntarily terminated your employment due to a significant reduction in pay, you may be entitled to workers’ compensation benefits.
 Unfortunately, obtaining rightful benefits can be challenging without the advice of a lawyer who is experienced in navigating the unemployment legal system.

-At The Bollinger Law Firm, PC, we have the experience, reputation and determination you need when facing an unemployment benefit denial.
-Call 704-879-1800 or 866-218-4759 for a free consultation or contact our law firm online to arrange an appointment.
+At The Bollinger Law Firm, we have the experience, reputation and determination you need when facing an unemployment benefit denial.
+Call 704-879-1800 or 866-218-4759 for a free strategy session or contact our law firm online to arrange an appointment.

 There are many different reasons that you may be eligible for unemployment insurance benefits, such as:

 - You have a health condition or disability affecting your ability to work